blablacar/blablatech/_posts/2016-01-06-bgp-routing-to-containers.md

 ### BGP community

 Another idea: rather than using a non-transitive attribute like `med` is, what about using a transitive one: community.
-Despite this idea was pretty sexy, we forgave it because:
+Despite this idea was pretty sexy, we dropped it because:

 * high complexity of `route-maps` that we would have to implement on the aggregation layer, to handle this community values properly.
 * need to modify the source-code of `healthcheck`, in order to use `community` rather than `med`